- Garden / Landscaping / Patio — 229

 If you want to stop a thief, think like a thief

-To catch a criminal professionals try to understand the criminal mind, so perhaps it's time for you to follow these steps and check out your house as if you were a potential thief.
+To catch professional criminals try to understand the criminal mind, so perhaps it's time for you to follow these steps and check out your house as if you were a potential thief.

 - You just have to check the door locks from outside and try to see whether you can open them.

 - Can you reach the windows?
 Check if they are usually open and whether they have simple latches and need new lock installation.